Modern History MA

 How to apply

-Documents and information you need:
+Documents and information you'll need

-• Your degree certificate and transcript, or a partial transcript if you’re still studying.
-Please provide official translations into English if applicable.
+• A copy of your degree certificate and transcripts, or a partial transcript if you’re still studying (please submit an official English translation where the original is not in English)

-• A personal statement of around 500 words in response to the questions asked in the supporting statement section of the application form.
+• A personal statement in response to the questions asked in the supporting statement section of the application form

 The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.